tsinis/sealed_world/packages/world_countries/README.md

 ![Example](https://github.com/tsinis/sealed_world/blob/main/packages/world_countries/doc/example.gif)

 This ISO-driven package provides information about world countries, currencies, languages, etc. in form of compile-time constant sealed classes with a customizable pickers.
 This is Flutter wrapper on top `sealed_countries` package, that extends the data (for example different flag types in form of color fonts, Twemoji, Noto Color Emoji, OpenMoji) and provides ready-to use widgets for showing countries, languages, currencies lists and pickers.
+You can see example app for Flutter Web, with all data and pickers [here](https://tsin.is/sealed_world).

 ## Features